 As one can see, with Snort running in stand-alone mode, 6659 attacks against the target machine were reported.
-However, because either no vulnerable service was actually present on the target or the targeted service was not vulnerable, most of these attacks could not have been successful and can thus be considered non-relevant.
+However, because either no vulnerable services were actually present on the target or the targeted services were not vulnerable, most of these attacks could not have been successful and can thus be considered non-relevant.
 Only 24 of the alerts produced by Snort were true positives, and we arrive at a false positive rate (or, to be more precise, a non-relevant positive rate) of 99.64%.
-With alert verification enabled, however, alerts which attempted to exploit missing or invulnerable services were tagged as such; thus, the false alarm rate for Snort with alert verification enabled dropped to 0.00% and only the 24 actual attacks were reported.
+With alert verification enabled, however, alerts that relate to attacks that attempted to exploit missing or non-vulnerable services were tagged as such.
+By doing this, the false alarm rate for Snort with alert verification enabled dropped to 0% and only the 24 actual attacks were reported.
 Manual inspection of the alert stream was used to verify that no false positives or non-relevant alerts were produced.

 It is important to note in interpreting these results that Snort and Nessus are open to generating both true and false positives and negatives.
-Thus, the following scenarios are possible given their combination in our alert verification implementation:
+Thus, the following scenarios are possible:

-1. true positive / true positive

-In this scenario, the attack is correctly detected, and the service is correctly reported as vulnerable.

-2. true positive / false positive

-Here, the attack is correctly detected, and the service is incorrectly reported as vulnerable.

-3. true positive / true negative

-Under this scenario, the attack is correctly detected, and the service is correctly detected as invulnerable.

-4. true positive / false negative

-In this scenario, the attack is correctly detected, but the service is incorrectly determined to be invulnerable.

-5. false positive / true positive

-With this scenario, benign traffic is misreported as an attack, and the service is reported as vulnerable to the reported attack.

-6. false positive / false positive

-Here, benign traffic is misreported as an attack, and the service is incorrectly reported as vulnerable to the reported attack.

-7. false positive / true negative

-Under this scenario, benign traffic is misreported as an attack, and the service is correctly determined to be invulnerable.

-8. false positive / false negative

-With this scenario, benign traffic is misreported as an attack, and the service is incorrectly determined to be invulnerable.

-9. false negative / true positive

-Here, an attack is undetected by the IDS, but the service would have been reported as vulnerable by the vulnerability scanner.

-10. false negative / false negative

-Here, an attack is undetected by the IDS, and the service would have been misreported as invulnerable by the vulnerability scanner.
+- true positive/true positive In this scenario, the attack is correctly detected, and the service is correctly reported as vulnerable. - true positive/false positive Here, the attack is correctly detected, and the service is incorrectly reported as vulnerable. - 3. true positive/true negative Under this scenario, the attack is correctly detected, and the service is correctly detected as non-vulnerable. - 4. true positive/false negative In this scenario, the attack is correctly detected, but the service is incorrectly determined to be non-vulnerable. - false positive/true positive With this scenario, benign traffic is misreported as an attack, and the service is reported as vulnerable to the reported attack. - false positive/false positive In this case, benign traffic is misreported as an attack, and the service is incorrectly reported as vulnerable to the reported attack. - false positive/true negative Under this scenario, benign traffic is misreported as an attack, and the service is correctly determined to be non-vulnerable. - false positive/false negative In this scenario, benign traffic is misreported as an attack, and the service is incorrectly determined to be non-vulnerable. - false negative/true positive In this case, an attack is not detected by the IDS, but the service would have been reported as vulnerable by the vulnerability scanner. - 10. false negative/false negative Here, an attack goes undetected by the IDS, and the service would have been misreported as non-vulnerable by the vulnerability scanner.